Engineering, Design and Society

 ǂǂǂǂ

-Bachelor of Science in Design Engineering: Engineering Coursework Requirements:
+Bachelor of Science in Design Engineering: Engineering Coursework Requirements

-The complexity of integrating various department curriculum, the potential for missing prerequisites, and the need to follow an expected course sequence requires that students develop a 2nd, 3rd and 4th year plan with their advisor during the first semester of their sophomore year course of study, and to collaboratively work with their advisor and Program Director for curricular assessment and approval prior to registration for every semester.
+The complexity of integrating various department curriculum, the potential for missing prerequisites, and the need to follow an expected course sequence requires that students develop a 2nd, 3rd and 4th year plan with their advisor at least by the first semester of their sophomore year course of study, and to collaboratively work with their advisor and Program Director for curricular assessment and approval prior to registration for every semester.
 The course plan is expected to be a dynamic roadmap for a student’s particular degree curriculum.

 Chemical Engineering